'Popular Politics and Social Structure in Clerkenwell, 1860-1890' =Andrew Whitehead=

 I was registered for a PhD at the University of Warwick - where I eventually was awarded a doctorate many years later for research in a very different area - and the research was conducted in the late 1970s, and then carried on while working for a few years in the 1980s.

 Some of this work was reflected in an article I wrote for Socialist History - here's the link - but for those with a keen interest, there's more in the draft chapters.
 These have been deposited at the Marx Memorial Library on Clerkenwell Green and and at Islington Local History Library.
-I am also aiming to post a scan of the draft chapters on the site - the links are below:
+I am also posting a scan of the draft chapters - the links are below: